-The first known breeding was in the early 1980s by Judy (or Judee) Frank, a Bengal breeder located in Pennsylvania.
-In the early 1990s, Patrick Kelley, founder of Savannahcat.com, enlisted Joyce Sroufe to help him develop the breed, with Kelley using offspring of that first hybrid cross.
-Their efforts were successful, as were their efforts to convince TICA to accept the new breed.
+The first known breeding was in the early 1980s by Judy Frank, a Bengal cat breeder located in Pennsylvania.
+In the early 1990s, Patrick Kelley, founder of Savannahcat.com, enlisted Joyce Sroufe, founder of A1Savannahs (formerly New Horizon Bengals), to help him develop the breed using the offspring of Frank's first hybrid cross.

-Although the savannah cat is a relatively new breed, it has caught on like wildfire, and there are already dozens of savannah breeders, both in North America and in Europe, with over 60 breeders worldwide.
+Although the savannah cat is a relatively new breed, it is extremely popular.
+There are dozens of savannah breeders in North America and over 60 breeders worldwide.

-The savannah cat has a coat that is easy to care for.
-You should brush your cat weekly to keep hairballs at bay.
-Trim your cat's nails as often as needed, which may be weekly.
-Brush your cat's teeth frequently and ensure you get the appropriate veterinary cleanings.
+The savannah cat has a short coat that is easy to care for.
+You can brush your cat weekly to help keep hairballs at bay, and trim your cat's nails as often as needed to dull their sharp tips for indoor living.
+Brush your cat's teeth frequently and get appropriate veterinary cleanings.